- Activity Level: high

 Toy Poodle Breed Profile

-Breeders developed Toy Poodles in 18th century England, as smaller versions of their German predecessors.
+Breeders developed Toy Poodles in 18th century England as smaller versions of their German predecessors.
 These tiny, regal dogs were favored by King Louis XVI and often featured in his court.
-Toy Poodles began to represent social status, and nobles would decorate their dogs in high fashion of the time.
+The Toy Poodle began to represent social status, and nobles would decorate their dogs in high fashion of the time.
 They became so popular, in fact, that they were one of the first toy breeds recognized by the Kennel Club.

-This breed can adapt to a wide range of living situations due to their small size.
+This dog breed can adapt to a wide range of living situations due to their small size.
 They can thrive in small apartments or sprawling properties – as long as they’re close to their owners.
 As a matter of fact, they have trouble dealing with any kind of alone time.
-As such, Toy Poodles are excellent companion animals for people who love a little company.
+As such, the Toy Poodle is an excellent companion animal for people who love a little company.

 Toy Poodles aren’t particularly receptive to small children.
 Their discomfort stems from tots’ energy and grabby nature; if children can handle them with care, it eases their anxiety a great deal.

 There are a few health conditions that Toy Poodles are more susceptible to than other dog breeds.
 For example, they may suffer from eye disorders, like cataracts, or blood clotting disorders, like Hemophilia.
 Because of their size, they may also bear the risk of dental crowding, kneecap migration, or trachea instability.
 With regular visits to the veterinarian, many of these potential health concerns can be comfortably managed.

 Owners typically have an easy time during obedience training with Toy Poodles.
 Their intelligence often hastens the training process.
 However, they can present destructive tendencies when left to their own devices for too long.
 With something to do, and someone to love, these pups usually don’t resort to chewing your shoes.